 Install the library using:

-At the moment, the portaudio CVS repository version is the only version that works on MinGW and so MKPerformSndMIDI_portaudio uses the upcoming V19 release.
-Either fetch the CVS snapshot, or using CVS, checkout the portaudio version 19 development branch.
+At the moment, the portaudio Subversion repository version is the only version that works on MinGW and so MKPerformSndMIDI_portaudio uses the upcoming V19 release.
+Either fetch the Subversion snapshot, or using Subversion, checkout the portaudio version 19 development branch.
 On Linux/BSD/SGI etc do:

 On Windows XP do: